 Purpose and use/The mission of BruinCast

 The BruinCast program at UCLA has a different mission than similar programs at other institutions.
 Our goal is to provide an instructional enhancement to current students, using funding specifically allocated for that purpose by the state.
-To that end, we allow faculty to make a choice as to whether they wish the content of their courses to be open to the public.
-About 75% do not.
 Although it would be a boon to the general public to have all UCLA course webcasts openly accessible, it would not be a direct benefit to our current student population, our defined audience for this program.
-It is always possible that our policies might change, as there is a lot of discussion around this topic on campus.

 Where is the service available?